alexjhetherington/footnotesforthefuture/content/words/ballistic-zen-flow-discussion-1/index.md

 ![Surfing linear example](https://thumbs.gfycat.com/IcyEmbellishedBergerpicard-size_restricted.gif)

 This is also a linear level that requires mastery.
 Notice that the player is forced to take corners smoothly in order to maintain their speed.
-This is a key mechanic of Hoverblade also.
+This is a key mechanic of Ballistic Zen also.

 ### Pathfinding Flow